Breaking 80: A Practical Guide & Tips to Consistently Break 80 in Golf

 Check the Equipment

 Your golf clubs are your tools.
-You get 14 of them in your bag and have to choose them wisely.
+You get 14 in the bag, and you have to choose them wisely.

-Make the tweaks that you can to the clubs that you have so you feel you can confidently shoot in the 70s each time you are on the course.
+Make the tweaks you can to the clubs you already own so you feel confident stepping onto the course and shooting in the 70s.

 Improve Physical Fitness